-A stunning yew wood antique breakfront bookcase that was made in England around 1980.
-It features two locking astragal glazed glass doors and an arched open section in the middle with glass shelves and a light.
+A stunning yew wood antique breakfront bookcase that was made in England around 1960 by a company called Harding Reproduction Furniture.
+It features three locking astragal glazed glass doors, three drawers, and three locking cabinet doors below.

 Antique Breakfront Bookcase

-The back of this antique breakfront bookcase is tagged with a label from Lexerten Furniture in England.
-This company still exists today making hand crafted furniture.
-We estimate this was made by them around 1980.
-There is another label on the back as well showing the original buyer was Skiver on “week 26″.
+The back of the middle lower door of this antique breakfront bookcase is tagged with a label from Harding Reproduction Furniture in England.
+There is not much information on this company, however, their work is well done.
 Over the years this antique breakfront bookcase has been kept in excellent condition.
 There are very few wear marks here and there as you would expect from a piece of this age.
-The top middle section has a light that we recently changed out to work with US electric circuits.
 The very top is adorned with a dentil moulded cornice.
-All of the shelves in the top section have a depth of 10″ and are adjustable with a brass pigeon hole system.
+All of the shelves in the top section have a depth of 9.25″ and are adjustable with a brass pigeon hole system into three different positions.
 Below the top is a row of three drawers.
 Each drawer slides in and out effortlessly.
-Lexerten has shown their attention to detail in this antique breakfront bookcase in the dovetailed drawer joints.
+Harding has shown their attention to detail in this antique breakfront bookcase in the dovetailed drawer joints.
 The drawers also each feature a swan neck brass pull.
-Below the drawers are three cabinet doors.
-The middle and left doors open up to reveal a large storage space with a wooden shelf and the right drawer is a smaller section also with a wooden shelf.
-Finally this antique breakfront bookcase sits on a sturdy plinth base.
+Below the drawers are three cabinet doors decorated with ebony line inlay.
+Each door reveals its own storage section with one adjustable wooden shelf.
+Finally this antique breakfront bookcase sits on a set of sturdy bracket feet.